JuliaLang/Pkg.jl/docs/src/registries.md

 Registries are always added to the user depot, which is the first entry in `DEPOT_PATH` (cf. the [Glossary](@ref) section).

+!!! note "Registries from a package server"

+    It is possible for a package server to be advertising additional available package registries.
+When Pkg runs with a clean Julia depot (e.g. after a fresh install), with a custom package server configured with `JULIA_PKG_SERVER`, it will automatically add all such available registries.
+If the depot already has some registries installed (e.g. General), the additional ones can easily be installed with the no-argument `registry add` command.

 ### Removing registries

 Registries can be removed with the `registry remove` (or `registry rm`) command.